 Except for academia, 6G and future networks also attract standardizing bodies, industrial organizations, and governments.
 IEEE launched IEEE Future Network with the tagline 'Enabling 5G and Beyond' in August 2018.
 ITU-T Study Group 13 also established the ITU-T Focus Group Technologies for Network 2030 intending to understand the service requirements for future networks round 2030.
 Project Loon was triggered by Google and is now running independently, which plans to provide reliable Internet connection to the unconnected five billion population.
 A research group based on Terranova is now working toward the reliable 6G connection with 400 Gbit/s transmission capability in the THz spectrum.
 LG Electronics also announced the foundation of 6G Research Centre at Korea Advanced Institute of Science and Technology (KAIST), Daejeon, South Korea.
 Samsung kicked off its 6G research in June 2019.
 SK Telecom has decided to collaborate with Nokia and Ericsson in 6G research in the mid of 2019.
 In late 2018, China's Ministry of Industry and Information Technology declared the ambition of leading the wireless communication market around 2030 by expanding the research investment in 6G.
 Federal Communications Commission of the U.S. opened 95 GHz to 3 THz spectra for the use of 6G research, which marks the participation of the U.S., the world's biggest economic entity, in the 6G research race.
 In addition, an EU/Japan project under the ICT-09-2017 H2020 called 'Networking Research beyond 5G' also investigates the possibility of using THz spectrum from 100 GHz to 450 GHz.
+With more details, we also summarize the country-wise research initiatives to achieve 6G in Table I.

-II.
 POTENTIAL APPLICATION SCENARIOS AND CHALLENGES